MattSchwartzkopf/hacktoberfest/README.md

 ```[English]```
 This will give you any eventual conflicts and allow you to easily solve them in your repo.
 It's a good idea to use it frequently in between your own commits to make sure that your repo is up to date with its parent.

-For more information on syncing forks [read this article from Github](https://help.github.com/articles/syncing-a-fork/).
+For more information on syncing forks [read this article from Github] (https://help.github.com/articles/syncing-a-fork/).

 ```[French]```
 Ceci vous donnera un aperçu des conflits éventuels et vous permet de les résoudre dans votre repo.
 Il est de bonne pratique de le faire régulièrement entre deux commits pour s'assurer que le repo est à jour.